Nice: Economy and tourism

-Nice is the seat of the Chambre de commerce et d'industrie Nice Côte d'Azur, which manages the Port of Nice.
+Nice is the seat of the Chamber of Commerce and Industry Nice Côte d'Azur, which manages the Port of Nice.
 Investors from France and abroad can benefit from the assistance of the Côte d'Azur Economic Development Agency Team Côte d'Azur.

 Nice has one conference centre: the Palais des Congrès Acropolis.
 The city also has several business parks, including l'Arenas, Nice the Plain, Nice Méridia, Saint Isidore, and the Northern Forum.

 In addition, the city features several shopping centres such as Nicetoile on Avenue Jean Médecin, Cap3000 in Saint-Laurent-du-Var (the 5th-biggest mall in France by surface area), Nice TNL, Nice Lingostière, Northern Forum, St-Isidore, the Trinity (around the Auchan hypermarket) and Polygone Riviera in Cagnes-sur-Mer.

 Sophia Antipolis is a technology park northwest of Antibes.
 Much of the park is within the commune of Valbonne.
 Established between 1970 and 1984, it primarily houses companies in the fields of computing, electronics, pharmacology and biotechnology.
 Several institutions of higher learning are also located here, along with the European headquarters of W3C.
 It is known as "Europe's first science and technology hub" and is valued at more than 5 billion euros.

 The Nice metropolitan area had a GDP amounting to $47.7 billion, and $34,480 per capita, slightly lower than the French average.